 An exchange rate is the price that tells you how much of one currency you can get with one unit of another.
 For example, if 1 US dollar can be exchanged for 0.90 euros, it means that 1 dollar is worth 0.90 euros in the financial market.
 This helps us understand how the value of different countries’ currencies compare to one another.

-Exchange rates are usually quoted as currency pairs.
-The first currency is called the base currency, and the second is the quote currency.
-For instance, in the EUR/USD pair with an exchange rate of 1.18, it means that 1 US dollar can be exchanged for 1.18 euros.
+Exchange rates are typically quoted as currency pairs in the Forex market.
+The first currency is known as the base currency, while the second is called the quote currency.
+For example, if the EUR/USD pair exchange rate is 1.18, it means one euro is worth 1.18 US dollars.
+Traders use currency pairs to analyze market trends and speculate on future currency movements.

 Exchange rate effect forex

-Exchange rates have a direct impact on Forex trading because they determine a trader’s profit or loss every time an order is opened.
-When the base currency strengthens or weakens against the quote currency, the price of the currency pair moves immediately — causing the value of your trading account to rise or fall depending on your position.
+Exchange rates have a direct impact on Forex trading because they determine how currency pair prices move in the Forex market.
+When the base currency strengthens or weakens relative to the quote currency, the value of a currency pair changes accordingly.
+These movements can affect trading performance and influence the value of open positions.

 Open an IUX account today and start trading with an edge.